Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Methods

-For all compositions, we employ an iterative training scheme proposed by \citet{Deng2023} to ensure that the potential energy surface is sufficiently sampled.
-This scheme mainly entails enhanced sampling using LAMMPS \citep{Plimpton1995a} interfaced with PLUMED 2 \citep{Tribello2014a}, principal component analysis on the MD trajectories with the farthest point sampling technique \citep{Cheng2020a,Imbalzano2018a}, recalculation with DFT at higher accuracy for selected frames, and refining the MLP with recalculated new frames.
+For all compositions, we employ an iterative training scheme proposed by \citeA{Deng2023} to ensure that the potential energy surface is sufficiently sampled.
+This scheme mainly entails enhanced sampling using LAMMPS \cite{Plimpton1995a} interfaced with PLUMED 2 \cite{Tribello2014a}, principal component analysis on the MD trajectories with the farthest point sampling technique \cite{Cheng2020a,Imbalzano2018a}, recalculation with DFT at higher accuracy for selected frames, and refining the MLP with recalculated new frames.
 The iterative training scheme ensures that the training set is succinct and balanced.
-Indeed, the size of the final training set is very small, consisting of only 9095 configurations, while covering a wide range of temperature and pressure (1000--8000 K and 0--220 GPa), compared to typically tens of thousands of frames for mono-atomic species over much narrower ranges of pressure and temperature conditions \citep{Niu2020a,Yang2021a}. {The electronic temperatures are taken into account during both the DFT calculation and the MLP training processes.
+Indeed, the size of the final training set is very small, consisting of only 9095 configurations. {Here, a ``configuration'' refers to a unique spatial arrangement of atoms, labeled with {\textit{ab initio}} energy and atomic forces for training the MLP.} This training set covers a wide range of temperature and pressure (1000--8000 K and 0--220 GPa), compared to typically tens of thousands of frames for mono-atomic species over much narrower ranges of pressure and temperature conditions \cite{Niu2020a,Yang2021a}. {The electronic temperatures are taken into account during both the DFT calculation and the MLP training processes.
 To mitigate edge effects during machine learning, we deliberately encompass a pressure range significantly exceeding the highest pressure found in Earth's mantle.
 This approach ensures robustness.
-For instance, when the input data covers solely the 0--140 GPa pressure range, the MLP's performance might be compromised, particularly at the core-mantle boundary conditions.} We note that our training set includes a significant number of frames that sample various defects and interfaces, thanks to the multithermal-multibaric technique used \citep{Deng2023, Piaggi2019a}.
-As such, though not the focus of this study, our MLP can also be useful for studying the phase transition of the (hydrous) $\brg$ system.
+For instance, when the input data covers solely the 0--140 GPa pressure range, the MLP's performance might be compromised, particularly at the core-mantle boundary conditions.} We note that our training set includes a significant number of frames that sample various defects and interfaces, thanks to the multithermal-multibaric technique used \cite{Deng2023, Piaggi2019a}.
+As such, though not the focus of this study, our MLP can also be useful for studying the phase transition of the (hydrous) $\mathrm{MgSiO_3}$ system.